 I empathize in a deeply personal way with these thousands of traumatized children at our Southern Border.
-My inner child panics just thinking about it.
 As a parent of my own two children, I am outraged!
 Nothing justifies these human rights violations.
 Nothing.
 It is monstrous to abuse children as a “deterrent,” or use them as political pawns.
 Period.

 The Progressive Incubator